 Ms. Ahearn is one of the country's most accomplished and respected sex crime victim and community advocates.
 She has fought for tens of thousands of victims for over 20 years in criminal and family courts and has experience in the federal court system.
 She is an Attorney, a Social Worker and has over 20 years of experience working with over 30,000 victims of violent crime including over 6,000 sex crimes victims - both children and adults as a victim advocate.
 She is also a candidate for New York State Senate.

 Ms. Ahearn continues to bring justice to male and female victims of Priest Sexual Abuse, Teacher Abuse, Coach Abuse, Boy Scout Abuse and other youth sports victims of sexual abuse who reside across the United States from New York to Alaska and from North Dakota to Texas.

-She also has experience preparing and maximizing Catholic Church Compensation Settlement Program Claims and has provided legal representation to clergy abuse victims in all New York Dioceses, in Pennsylvania Dioceses, and in New Jersey Dioceses.
-California Dioceses will open programs shortly.
+She also has experience preparing and maximizing Catholic Church Compensation Settlement Program Claims and has provided legal representation to clergy abuse victims in all New York Dioceses, in Pennsylvania Dioceses, in New Jersey Dioceses and in California Dioceses.